Diamantane: Occurrence and history

 cover of abstracts, program, and publicity material.
 Congress participants were challenged to synthesize diamantane.
 The first preparation of this chemical was achieved in 1965 in 1% yield by aluminum halide-catalyzed isomerization of a mixture of norbornene photodimers.
-Adamantane was the first, and "Congressane", as diamantane came to be known, was only the second member of an entire family of compounds known as the diamandoids.
+Adamantane was the first, and "Congressane", as diamantane came to be known, was only the second member of an entire family of compounds known as the diamondoids.
 The synthesis of the third member of the series in 1969 emphasized the need for a more general scheme of semitrivial nomenclature.
 The compound was renamed "diamantane" and the third member designated "triamantane".

 The year 1966 also marked the isolation of diamantane from the high-boiling fractions of the crude oil of Hodonin (from which adamantane was discovered) and the achievement of a significant improvement in its yield (to 10%).
 While this permitted a start to be made in the exploration of the chemistry of diamantane, the hydrocarbon was still difficult to obtain in quantity.
 Diamantane then became as readily available as adamantane and its chemistry could be studied more easily.

 Production

 Diamantane can be prepared by Lewis acid catalyzed rearrangements of various pentacyclic tetradecanes.
-The best yield (84%) can obtained from trans-tetrahydro-Binor-S. A convenient synthetic procedure involves rearrangement of a hydrogenated Binor-S compound, which gives diamantane in ~70% yield.
+The best yield (84%) can obtained from trans-tetrahydro-Binor-S. A convenient synthetic procedure, detailed below, involves rearrangement of a hydrogenated Binor-S compound, which gives diamantane in ~70% yield.
 Other more highly strained precursors give diamantane in lower yield (1-47%) owing to disproportionation.

-The convenient, synthetic route begins with the dimerization of norbornadiene (1) catalyzed by a mixture of cobalt bromide-triphenylphosphine and boron trifluoride etherate.
-The resulting dimer (2) is hydrogenated to give tetrahydro-binor-S-isomers (3a–3d).
+Laboratory synthesis begins with the dimerization of norbornadiene (1) catalyzed by a mixture of cobalt bromide-triphenylphosphine and boron trifluoride etherate.
+The resulting dimer (2) is hydrogenated to give tetrahydro-binor-S isomers (3a–3d).
 As a result of sterical interaction, mainly 3a and 3b are given.
 The next step is a rearrangement, which occurs in a hot solution of cyclohexane or carbon disulfide with aluminum bromide and forms the main product diamantane (4).

 Diamantane can be produced by thermal cracking of long chained n-alkanes.
 The mechanism for this conversion is thought to be a free-radical addition.
 Although this method does produce diamantane that has been alkylated (i.e. monosubstituted, disubstituted, and trisubstituted with methyl groups), adamantane derivatives are also produced in greater amounts due to its greater thermodynamic stability.
 This method also produces a homological series of n-alkanes of up to 35 carbons and coke, as well.
-The assumption that diamandoid compounds can be synthesized through thermal cracking requires more verification.
+The assumption that diamondoid compounds can be synthesized through thermal cracking requires more verification.

 Properties

-Diamantane is part of the diamandoid-family.
+Diamantane is part of the diamondoid-family.
 The structures of these members are segments of the diamond crystal lattice:

 Because of its special structure, diamantane's melting point is high compared to other hydrocarbons.
 Another result is its high chemical and thermal stability.